 Just as important as cleaning a TPE toy is drying it.
 A wet stroker is a breeding ground for mold and odors.
 Strokers and masturbators can be a challenge to dry because of their tube-like shape.
 Many strokers are also closed at one end.

 To make them easier to dry, some strokers flip open, others turn inside out, and still others come with a drying stick to help absorb water.
 After cleaning your stroker or masturbator, make sure it’s completely dry before you store it.
 Storing a damp stroker will shorten its life and encourage mold and mildew growth.

 Learn more: How To Clean Your Sex Toys

 Best TPE Sex Toys

-While there are no TPE toys that can be used safely for vaginal or anal play, TPE penis toys are less likely to cause infection or irritation.
-Keep in mind that TPE is not a durable material, and strokers and masturbators should be replaced at the first sign of odor or wear.
+TPE penis toys are unlikely to cause infection or irritation, and are generally considered safe.
+Keep in mind that TPE toys may not be as durable as those made from silicone, and should be replaced at the first sign of odor or wear.

 Best TPE Stroker Overall